 Get a head start on your upper-year!
-Join us for a one day in-person programme that will help you prepare for upper-year courses and assignments and for graduate or professional school applications.
+Join us for a multi-day online programme that will help you prepare for upper-year courses and assignments and for graduate or professional school applications.

-Creating Knowledge will be back in person on September 6th, 2023!
+Creating Knowledge is a series of workshops that will be held online via Zoom from October 28th to 31st, 2024.
 This conference focuses on these essential skills for upper year students:

 • Critically evaluating research and communicating findings in literature reviews